7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 So far, so good.

-Diesel consists out of several hydrocarbon molecules.
+Diesel consists of several hydrocarbon molecules.

 These molecules differ in the number of carbon and hydrogen atoms.